What Do My Placement Scores Mean?

 Your placement scores are used to place you in the level of math, writing, or reading that is right for your skill level.
 If your placement scores do not place you into the course that is required for your degree, you will need to begin at the level in which you placed, and work your way through each course to the required one.

-A student may take either the ACT, the ASSET, or the COMPASS to determine his/her placement scores.
-Once scores have been determined, you can use this link to view the Placement Score Equivalency Chart for math, writing and reading courses.
+A student may take either the ACT, the ACT Compass or the SAT to determine his/her placement scores.
+Once scores have been determined, you can use this link to view the Placement Score Equivalency Chart for Summer Semester 2015 for math, writing and reading courses.
+The Placement Score Equivalency Chart for Fall Semester can be viewed by click on the link if you are enrolling in fall courses.

 AN EXAMPLE: Jessica's degree requires that she take College Algebra.
 She took the ACT and scored a 19 in the Math section.
-Using the Placement Score Equivalency Chart, her placement scores place her into Elementary Algebra.
+Using the correct placement chart from above her placement scores place her into Elementary Algebra.
 She must take Elementary Algebra, pass it with a C or better, then she can complete Intermediate Algebra with a C or better, and finally she can take College Algebra.
 Math classes must be taken in sequence and one must be completed with a C or better before another can be taken.